MolCellBiol-tsukuba/DeMemSeg-train/README.md

     * Segmented images, instance masks, and associated information (e.g., JSON files with coordinates/scores) will be saved to the output directory specified in the notebook.
 An example output structure might be within `/workspace/output/` or a similar directory relative to the repository root (e.g., `/workspace/output/Project_Name/Experiment_Name/segmented_images/`). *Please provide a clear example or default output path structure.*
     * *(Optional, if included)* Analysis results, such as CSV files or figures, will be saved in the `figure/` or `data/output/` directory as configured in the notebook/scripts.

+## Input Image Format
+DeMemSeg expects single-cell crops with the following characteristics:
+- **Source**: 2D Maximum Intensity Projection (MIP) images generated from the cleared Z-stacks.
+- **Crop Size**: 200x200 pixels per yeast cell.
+Use the provided CellPose model or a custom CellPose model trained on your microscope data to create these crops.
+- **Bit Depth**: 8-bit images (e.g., TIFF or PNG).
+- **Context**: Original fields of view are approximately 2048x2048 pixels prior to cropping.

 ## Microscopy Image Specifications (Recommended for Optimal Performance)
 DeMemSeg was trained and validated on images with the following characteristics:
 - **Yeast Strain**: SK1 diploid expressing mCherry-Spo20⁵¹⁻⁹¹ (PSM marker).